 Supporting LGBTQ+ individuals one at a time by supporting the parents, families and friends who love and care about them.

 One interaction at a time.
 One family at a time.
 We firmly believe the health and well-being of LGBTQ+ individuals depends on it.
 It is impossible to overstate the impact of one parent or family member seeking support and education for themselves, and offering love and acceptance to their LGBTQ+ loved one.

 Today, PFLAG’s local and statewide work to end discredited “conversion” therapies has been highly successful.
 We continue to build on that success.

-Today, PFLAG parents continue to successfully advocate for the right to a fair and safe education for their lgbtq+ kids.
+Today, PFLAG parents continue to successfully advocate for the right to a fair and safe education for their LGBTQ+ children and youth.
 In fact, many school systems are pro-actively following PFLAG best practices for serving lesbian, gay, bisexual, transgender and gender non-binary students, and often engaging chapters to provide training for teachers, administrators, and district leaders.